qb-harshit/Competitve-Intelligence-CLI/README.md

 # Competitive Intelligence CLI which I use with QBack.AI

+subscribe to my newsletter as I build apps like these for product marketing use cases: https://newsletter.qback.ai/

 > ⚠️ **IMPORTANT DISCLAIMER**: This is a very simplified version of competitive intelligence tools.
 Please make your own version, edit your own prompts, and do your own setup as per whatever you want to do.
 This tool is provided as a starting point and should be customized for your specific needs and use cases.

 A powerful command-line tool for scraping and analyzing competitor websites to gather competitive intelligence insights.